dbt-labs/dbt-demo-data/README.md

 # dbt Python models on Snowpark demo for Coalesce 2022

-This repository contains a demo of dbt Python models Snowflake via Snowpark for the Coalesce 2022 conference.
+This repository contains a demo of dbt Python models on Snowflake via Snowpark for the Coalesce 2022 conference.
 It will not be actively maintained.
 See the repository it was forked from for a current version -- we will work to merge the Python models into the `main` branch there after Coalesce.

 ## Cool gifs